padipiee/WindowsDebloater/README.md

 # Usage

 This tool is mainly focused on a **powershell** approach and add others scripts ( batch, powershell, python, ansible ) for reference.
+Scripts are in <https://github.com/blue101010/Windows10Debloater/tree/master/security/default> driectory

 ## Credits